nicholaskim6/nicholaskim6.github.io/main_pages/interests.markdown

 <br />

 # Gaming
-Gaming is a favorite pasttime of mine.
-I grew up playing Blizzard classics like Diablo 2 and SC:BW and have been enjoying games ever since.
-I have a soft spot for any games with open-world, RPG, and/or story-driven elements, and I also enjoy team-focused/social games.
-In high school and college, I played League of Legends competitively.
+I grew up first playing Blizzard classics like Diablo 2 and SC:BW and have been enjoying games ever since.
+I have a soft spot for any games with open-world, RPG, and/or story-driven elements.
+I also enjoy team-focused/strategy games and played League of Legends competitively in high school and college.

 <br />

-I admire single player games for their narratives, creative worlds, and emotional stories.
-I admire multiplayer games for their competitive thrill and the energy of esports.
-Some favorites include Bioshock Infinite, Spec Ops: The Line, Mass Effect 1, Diablo 2, Starcraft 2, Fallout NV, and Dark Souls 3.
+I admire single player games for their narratives, creative worlds, and emotional stories, and multiplayer games for their competitive thrill and social energy.
+Some favorites include Bioshock Infinite, Spec Ops: The Line, Diablo 2, Starcraft 2, CoH, Fallout NV, and Dark Souls 3.

 <br />

 # Other
 Anime has a particular place for me.
 I don't watch too often, but when I do I try to make an occasion out of it and watch something that will have a lasting impact on me.
-In relation to other media, I'm appreciative of anime's "colorfulness", both literally and figuratively, and enjoy a lot of the culture surrounding it.
+I appreciate anime's colorfulness, both literally and figuratively, and enjoy a lot of the culture surrounding it.
 Some favorites include Evangelion, Vivy Fluorite, and Kuzu no Honkai.

 <br />

-Have only gone through a handful, but I've really enjoyed the few classic novels I've read.
+As for other things, I've really enjoyed the small handful of classic novels I've read.
 I also have a passing interest in war (particularly WW2) history.
-Reading about what soldiers have experienced never fails to put things in perspective.
+Reading about what soldiers experienced always puts things in perspective for me.

 <br />